approvals/ApprovalTests.cpp/doc/mdsource/CMakeIntegration.source.md

 This works with older versions of CMake, unlike the `FetchContent` examples above.
 The following `dependencies/CMakeLists.txt` file was tested with CMake 3.8.

 include: inc_add_subdirectory_approvaltests_catch2_dependencies_cmakelists

+### Using other supported test frameworks

+To save space and repetition, the examples above only show the Catch2 framework.

+The same principles apply when using all the other test frameworks supported by ApprovalTests.cpp.

 ## Scenarios when developing ApprovalTests.cpp